 Members of the G&E Committee, including the advisor, may be changed by obtaining agreement of the prospective member (or advisor) and the advisor and notifying the Graduate Studies Committee in writing of the change.

 A.2.2 RESPONSIBILITIES OF THE G&E COMMITTEE

 The G&E Committee provides guidance and assistance to students as they work toward a graduate degree.
 In particular, the G&E Committee evaluates student research to verify that the student is making satisfactory progress.
-A brief report of required committee meetings should be forwarded by the Committee Chair to the Graduate Student Coordinator to be placed in the student’s file.
+A brief report of required committee meetings should be forwarded by the Committee Chair to the Graduate Department Manager to be placed in the student’s file.

 The chair of the G&E Committee (i.e. the student’s advisor) has primary responsibility to evaluate student progress in course work to ensure that requirements are met in a timely fashion.
 The advisor requests from the Graduate Studies Committee any exceptions or variances from regular degree requirements originating from the student, the advisor, or the G&E Committee.
 For M.S. students, the entire G&E Committee will approve the thesis, and, if asked to do so, will recommend for or against admission to the Geoscience Ph.D. program.
-Ph.D. students require an expanded G&E Committee for the Preliminary Examination and Final Oral/Defense (see specific requirements for Ph.D. students, section C).
+Ph.D. students require an expanded Thesis Committee (which supercedes the G&E Committee) for the Preliminary Examination and Final Oral/Defense (see specific requirements for Ph.D. students, section C).